-To help achieve its climate goals, the EU has decided to integrate, or mainstream, climate action into its whole budget.
+To help achieve its climate goals, the EU has decided to integrate, or mainstream, climate action across the entire EU budget.

 The EU has agreed to make at least 20% of EU expenditure climate-related in 2014-2020.

 The financing of climate action has been integrated across all EU policy areas in the period 2014-20.
 In 2019, over 94% of EU finance for climate action came from programmes for growth and jobs, including research and innovation, for cohesion policy and for natural resources, such as agriculture.
 For instance, funding under the European Agricultural Fund for Rural Development (EAFRD) contributed EUR 8 453 million to climate action that year.

 The EU is on track towards meeting the 20% target in 2020.
 Based on the 2020 draft budget, the proposed total contribution to climate mainstreaming is expected to reach 21.0 % of proposed total commitment appropriations in 2020 (EUR 34 452 million).
 On average, the EU budget would deliver 19.7 % for the MFF period 2014-20.